FB

 Without going into crazy detail, there are typically 2 “pitches” that matter – Fine Thread and Coarse Thread.
 Those descriptors are good, because if you look at the example photo here, you can see a big difference between the Fine Thread and the Coarse.
 Fine just means there are more threads, closer together.

-While Metric bolts are similar in allowing different thread pitches for each diameter, they don’t usually refer to them as “Fine Thread” or “Coarse Thread”.
+While Metric bolts are similar in allowing different thread pitches for each diameter, they do not usually refer to them as “Fine Thread” or “Coarse Thread”.
 Ask your bolt supplier or search the web for more information.

 One other minor difference, in a vibration environment, fine threads have an advantage.
 Yet, other methods like Nylock nuts, LocTite, etc., are much more effective.